Before riding your e-scooter, it’s essential to be extra cautious. It doesn’t matter whether it’s your first time or you’re used to it.

 It is something we see too often.

-Riding with a passenger on your scooter poses a high risk for an accident.
+Riding with a passenger on your scooter poses a high risk of an accident.
 Additionally, the e-scooter could malfunction if you exceed its weight capacity.

 Can You Get Hurt Riding an Electric Scooter?